iShares Core Aggressive Allocation ETF (NYSEARCA:AOA) Reaches New 1-Year High at $72.47

-Shares of iShares Core Aggressive Allocation ETF (NYSEARCA:AOA – Get Free Report) reached a new 52-week high on Thursday .
+iShares Core Aggressive Allocation ETF (NYSEARCA:AOA – Get Free Report) shares hit a new 52-week high during trading on Thursday .
 The company traded as high as $72.47 and last traded at $72.47, with a volume of 17928 shares trading hands.
 The stock had previously closed at $72.00.

 iShares Aggressive Allocation ETF (the Fund), formerly iShares S&P Aggressive Allocation Fund, is an exchange-traded fund (ETF).
 The Fund seeks investment results that correspond generally to the price and yield performance of the S&P Target Risk Aggressive Index (the Aggressive Allocation Index).
 The Aggressive Allocation Index seeks to measure the performance of an asset allocation strategy targeted to an aggressive risk profile.